mauilion/docker-revealjs/README.md

 That launches a container that will be removed after pressing CTRL+C, you may see example slide by browsing http://127.0.0.1:8000

-To use your own slide file (markdown format) located at `/path/to/my/slides` directory and with a slide file named `myslide.md`
+To use your own slide file (markdown format) located at `/path/to/my/slides` directory and with a slide file named `myslide.md`, you should:

+- mount your path in `/revealjs/slides`
+- set `SLIDE` environment variable to "myslide.md"

 ```
 docker run --rm -it -p 8000:8000 \
--v /path/to/my/slides \
+-v /path/to/my/slides:/revealjs/slides \
 -e SLIDE=myslide.md metal3d/revealjs
 ```